top of page

 Amanda Nunes (c) vs. Holly Holm — UFC Women's Bantamweight Championship

 Nunes established her range immediately, cutting off the cage and preventing Holm from using her movement effectively.
-She landed a series of right hands and forced Holm against the fence, where she applied punching combinations until referee Jason Herzog stepped in to stop the contest at 2:36 of round one.
-Holm — the former champion who had ended Ronda Rousey’s era — had no answer for Nunes’ combination of power and technical diversity.
-The finish reinforced Nunes’ position as the most dominant women’s champion in the sport.
+She landed a head kick that staggered Holm and followed immediately with punches that forced referee Jason Herzog to stop the contest at 4:10 of round one.
+Holm — the former champion who had ended Ronda Rousey's era — had no answer for Nunes' combination of power and technical diversity.
+The finish reinforced Nunes' position as the most dominant women's champion in the sport.

 Masvidal vs. Askren — The 5-Second KO

 Askren shot for a takedown the instant the fight started.
-Masvidal timed it perfectly, leaping into a flying knee that connected flush on Askren’s skull as he dropped his level.
+Masvidal timed it perfectly, leaping into a flying knee that connected flush on Askren's skull as he dropped his level.
 Askren was unconscious before his body reached the canvas.
-Referee Herb Dean stopped it at five seconds, the fastest finish in UFC history, surpassing the previous record by four seconds.
-Masvidal’s celebration — the championship belt mime, the direct address to Askren on the canvas — produced one of the sport’s most memorable post-finish images.
-The overnight social media reach of the clip was enormous.
-It launched Masvidal into superstardom and defined his UFC career trajectory.
+Referee Herb Dean stopped it at five seconds, the fastest finish in UFC history.
+Masvidal's celebration produced one of the sport's most memorable post-finish images, and the clip's enormous reach launched him into superstardom and defined his UFC career trajectory.

 Full Results